-All NPAP audits were completed by an EPA contractor once COVID restrictions were lifted and the results were submitted into AQS.
+All NPAP audits were completed by an EPA contractor and the results were submitted into AQS.

 Continued-Annual Network Evaluation

 Forsyth County has continued to review the local monitoring network to account for changes in population, land use, and traffic patterns.